 Now that you’re all caught up on the different types of forms you can choose from, we’ll walk you through how to create your first one.

-Please note: Your form can only collect subscriber data and move this data into a segment you specify in Flodesk.
+Please note: if you’re on the free plan, your form can only collect subscriber data and move this data into a segment you specify in Flodesk.

-In order to trigger a freebie email send or a welcome sequence once your subscribers are moved into the segment connected to your form, you'll need to create a workflow.
-Read about creating a workflow here.
+In order to trigger a freebie email send or a welcome sequence once your subscribers are moved into the segment connected to your form, you'll need to upgrade to the Email marketing or Everything bundle which includes unlimited workflows.

 To create an opt-in form: